Form

 Form uses Leaderboard rewards.
 Create the reward in Platform, then link it to this touchpoint in Performance Rewards.

-In the current product, completed form-game submissions are ranked by completion time rather than by a player-facing score.
-Keep one Leaderboard reward per performance game so the ranking stays clear.
+Completed submissions are ranked by how fast people finish, not by a score they see.
+Keep one Leaderboard reward per game so the ranking stays clear.

 Configure the game

-If you want stronger visual framing, add a Header Image at the top of the form block.
+For a stronger visual frame, you can also add an optional Header Image at the top of the form.

-If you want one more response after the form itself, enable the optional Open-Ended Question and choose whether it accepts Text Only, Image Only, or Text and Image.
+To collect one more response after the form, switch on Enable open-ended question under Open-ended Question, then choose whether it accepts Text Only, Image Only, or Text and Image.

-Add the game's reward in Performance Rewards, then submit the form once from the participant view.
+In Performance Rewards, click Add Reward to associate the Leaderboard reward with this game.
+Then submit the form once from the participant view.

-Use this test to verify required fields, mobile readability, image upload behavior if you use it, and the final confirmation flow.
+Check the required fields, mobile readability, any image upload you use, and the final confirmation.

 What players see at the end

-After the participant submits the form, OmniLab can show the optional open-ended question before the summary.
+After someone submits the form, the optional open-ended question can appear before the summary.

 The summary then shows your post-submit message.
-Unlike Quiz or Catcher, the default player-facing result is confirmation-style rather than score-style.
+Unlike Quiz or Catcher, people see a confirmation rather than a score.

 Keep the ranking fair